Fontech/styled-breakpoints/README.md

 # styled-breakpoints

-Simple and powerfull css breakpoints for [styled-components](https://github.com/styled-components/styled-components).
+Simple and powerful css breakpoints for [styled-components](https://github.com/styled-components/styled-components).

 > You can use it with [emotion](https://github.com/emotion-js/emotion) too